-The Warehouse District and Magazine Street are home to some of NOLA’s best galleries and museums.
+Magazine Street is home to some of NOLA’s best galleries and museums.
 On Saturday, Oct.
-1, more than 20 galleries will be open late for Art for Art’s Sake.
+6, more than 20 galleries will be open late for Art for Art’s Sake.
 Cash bars and stages will line the street so art enthusiasts can sip wine and listen to music as they browse.

 Celebrate one of NOLA’s oldest neighborhoods at this street festival featuring music, food, and local crafts.
-Last year, funds raised at the Treme Fall Festival went to restore the St. Augustine Church, which is a cultural landmark in the Treme.
-The free festival takes place on Oct.
-1, followed by mass celebrated at St. Augustine on Oct.
-2.
+Funds raised during the Tremé Fall Festival go toward restoring St. Augustine Church, a cultural landmark in the Tremé.
+The free festival takes place Oct.
+5-7, with mass celebrated at St. Augustine on Sunday.

-The Fried Chicken Festival isn’t the only food-themed festival getting its start this year.
+Fried Chicken Fest isn’t the only food-themed festival this fall.
 Beignet Fest is a day-long celebration of NOLA’s most famous dessert.
 The festival will take place on Saturday, Oct.
-8 and features several vendors offering both savory and sweet beignets.
+6 and features several vendors offering both savory and sweet beignets.
 Awards are offered for crowd favorite, best sweet, best savory, and most original beignets.
 Entry to the festival is free.

 New Orleans Film Festival

 The creators of the Crescent City Blues and BBQ Festival know that there’s no better combination.
 This free festival takes place the weekend of Oct.
-14 to 16 at Lafayette Square and features 12 food vendors, an art market, and live blues throughout the festivities!
+12-14 at Lafayette Square and features food vendors, an arts market, and live performances throughout the weekend.

 Carnaval Latino is an annual festival that celebrates Hispanic culture in New Orleans through food, music, and art.
-This free event takes place on Saturday, Oct.
-15 with a parade through the Warehouse District and a concert at the Sugar Mill featuring Mambo, Salsa, Mexican Folk, and other dance and musical styles.
+Closing out Hispanic Heritage Month, this free event takes place on Saturday, Oct.
+13 with a parade through the French Quarter followed by a concert featuring Mambo, Salsa, Mexican Folk, and other dance and musical styles.

 Krewe of Boo Halloween Parade

-New Orleans has a parade for every holiday and Halloween is no exception.
-The Krewe of Boo parade is a fun, family-friendly way to celebrate Halloween the weekend before the main event.
+New Orleans has a parade for every holiday, and Halloween is no exception.
+The Krewe of Boo parade is a fun, family-friendly way to celebrate Halloween.
 Expect Halloween-themed floats with fun throws like beads, doubloons, candy, and plush toys.
 The parade kicks off Saturday, Oct.
-22 at 6:30 p.m.
+20 at 6:30 p.m. in the French Quarter.

 An entire festival dedicated to NOLA’s signature sandwich?
 Yes, please!
-The Oak Street Po-boy Festival takes place Sunday, Oct.
-23, and admission is free!
-Sample po-boys by all of New Orleans’s best restaurants, and enjoy live music and art between bites.
+The Oak Street Po-boy Festival takes place Sunday, Nov.
+11, and wristbands to purchase po-boys cost $5.
+Sample po-boys from all of New Orleans’s best restaurants and enjoy live music and art between bites.